fuzzylabs/edge-vision-power-estimation/README.md

 ## 🏋️ Model Training

-If you don't have access to a Jetson device, we recommend pulling our training data from DagsHub.
+You can reproduce our power consumption and runtime models with a few simple steps.
+First you need to pull our training data from DagsHub and then run the training script.

 If you are not already in the `model_training` directory then move into it: